andrewkamal/Travel-Tracker/README.md

 - Delete countries visited with ease
 - Reset the whole map if needed
 - Error handling is taken care of
+- Keeps track of the number of countries visited

 ## Setup
 - Clone the repository.